euruko/euruko2016.github.io/source/blog/2016-08-29-diversity-tickets.html.markdown

 _(All of your answers will be available only to us, the conference organizers.
 We won't be giving this data to anyone else.)_

-## Fairness

-Please be fair and only apply for the tickets, if you cannot afford them.
-We offer a limited number of them.

 May the Ruby be with you!